Every engagement starts

 That's one of the biggest advantages of working with me.
 I'm a partner at Scale LLP — a national firm with 80+ attorneys covering litigation, IP, employment, real estate, and fintech.
 When you need something I don't do, I bring in a colleague from the Scale network.
 Same firm.
 Same standards.
 You don't have to find another attorney.

-It's the experience of having a dedicated General Counsel — someone who knows your business, sits in on key decisions, and handles your legal work — without the cost of a full-time hire.
+It's the experience of having a dedicated General Counsel — someone who knows your business, sits in on key decisions, and handles your legal work — without the commitment of a full-time hire.
 I've been GC three times and built legal departments from scratch.
 When I serve as your fractional GC, you're getting the judgment and experience of a seasoned in-house attorney on terms that fit your business.

 Yes.
 I'm admitted in Texas, Minnesota, and Washington State, and I'm also licensed in Canada.
 For matters in jurisdictions where I'm not admitted, I work with colleagues at Scale LLP who are.
 The relationship stays with me regardless of where the work takes us.